 Guest Blogger and Women Build Steering Committee Co-Chair

-My first experience with Habitat for Humanity was a college volunteer trip.
+My first experience with Habitat for Humanity was during college on a volunteer trip.
 A group of us spent our Spring Break in Phoenix, Arizona building a house.
 Despite quickly learning the nickname “Chalk Line” on site, I loved the camaraderie, the new skills I learned and giving the gift of homeownership, one chalk line at a time.
-When I learned about the Twin Cities Habitat to Humanity Women Build program, I started volunteering and connecting other volunteers with the Women Build program.
+When I learned about the Twin Cities Habitat for Humanity Women Build program, I started volunteering and connecting other volunteers with the Women Build program.
 A couple of years ago, I joined the Women Build Steering Committee as a co-chair.
 One of my favorite memories working on the Women Build Steering Committee was meeting a homeowner on the date we started working on his home.
 His comment to our group was that he was excited to bring his daughters to the construction site because his daughters had never seen women work in construction and the homeowner thanked us for being role models for his daughters.
 I am so blessed to meet individuals such as this homeowner and work with such an incredible committee of women and Habitat staff dedicated to increasing homeownership in the Twin Cities.

 I was introduced to our Women Build program a few years ago when I was an AmeriCorps VISTA serving in a youth engagement role at Twin Cities Habitat for Humanity.
 One day a group of young women AmeriCorps and staff from the office got together for our own Women Build day.
 I loved learning from fellow women, and seeing us all build confidence throughout the day.
 The feeling of what we accomplished at the end of the day was empowering, and left me eager to do more with Women Build, so I joined the Women Build Steering Committee.
 I love volunteering with Women Build, because it's not only giving me new skills, but I know we are providing safe and stable housing for future generations.